Pelham is known to be one of the fastest growing cities in the state of Alabama.

 The largest state park in Alabama, Oak Mountain boasts a whole host of amenities ranging from hiking and horseback riding to fishing, golf and mountain biking.

 Offering 25 miles of hiking trails, you can opt for a short stroll through verdant forests or enjoy a full days’ foothill trail which is 8 miles long one way.

 If you prefer to indulge in more relaxing pastimes, the park lake is flanked by two beaches, one of which is open to the public on Terrace Drive.

-It’s a great place for sun worshipping, a cooling swim, or a picnic with friends.
+It’s a great place for sun worshiping, a cooling swim, or a picnic with friends.

-With incredible scenery, nature rehabilitation centres, water sports and boat rentals, Oak Mountain State Park is a great place to spend some downtime during your stay in Pelham.
+With incredible scenery, nature rehabilitation centers, water sports and boat rentals, I think Oak Mountain State Park is a great place to spend some downtime during your stay in Pelham.

-Located inside Oak Mountain State Park, the Alabama Wildlife Centre rehabilitates and treats over 100 different species of orphaned native birds.
+Located inside Oak Mountain State Park, the Alabama Wildlife Center rehabilitates and treats over 100 different species of orphaned native birds.